keystonejs/keystone/docs/guides/cache-hints.md

 ### Custom queries

-Cache hints can be set for custom queries generated from the `keystone.extendGraphQLSchema()` method
+Static cache hints can be set for custom queries generated using the `keystone.extendGraphQLSchema()` method.

 ```javascript
 keystone.extendGraphQLSchema({